offsoc/onionplan/docs/proposals/usability/certificates.md

-3. [It also opens up new opportunities such as payment processing][], _"as current PCI DSS requirements do not allow non-standard TLS"_[^pci-dss-tls] and may only work with certificates having some sort of validation[^pci-dss-signed].
+3. [It also opens up new opportunities such as payment processing][], _"as current PCI DSS requirements do not allow non-standard TLS"_[^pci-dss-tls] and may only work with certificates having some sort of validation[^pci-dss-self-signed].

 4. It could be argued that this is also security-in-depth by having yet another layer of encryption atop of other existing encryption layers.
 Even if the